Provismet/DaycarePlus/README.md

-# Daycare+

 Daycare+ is a free, open-source, breeding mod for Cobblemon on Fabric.
-It works fully serverside, but also works in singleplayer and can run on the client.
+It is fully serverside, meaning players without the mod can still join the server.

+If installed on the client, it gives extra utility and can also work entirely in singleplayer too.

 ## Features
 ### Pasture Breeding